 Accessing your source code is easy for even a non-coder, whether you’re using a PC or a Mac.
-In most major browsers, you can right-click on the page you want to look at and select “View page source,” and your source code with open in a new tab or window.
+In most major browsers, you can right-click on the page you want to look at and select “View page source,” and your source code will open in a new tab or window.
 If you’re using a PC, you can also use the shortcut Ctrl + U. On a Mac, hit Option + Command + U.

 Once you open your source code, you’ll see a page that looks something like this:

 Source code might look dense and intimidating if you’re not used to working with it, but finding different elements in it is actually easy.
 Just use Ctrl + F or Command + F to search for different tags, like you would in a browser or text editor.

 7 Simple Source Code Tweaks to Make Today

 If you only check up on one thing in your source code, make it your title tag.
 Your title tag tells search engines what your page is about.
 Generally speaking, your title tag has a bigger impact on your search rankings than anything else in your source code.
 Your title tag looks like this: